php-ru/symfony-docs-ru/setup/upgrade_major.rst

    :align: center
    :class: with-browser

-Of course ultimately, you want to stop using the deprecated functionality.
+Ultimately, you want to stop using the deprecated functionality.
 Sometimes, this is easy: the warning might tell you exactly what to change.

 But other times, the warning might be unclear: a setting somewhere might